cast-org/figuration/docs/4.0.0-alpha.5/content/buttons.md

 ---
 layout: docs
 title: Buttons
+description: Use Figuration's custom button styles for actions in forms, dialogs, and more.
+Includes support for a handful of contextual variations, sizes, states, and more.
 group: content
 ---

-Use Figuration's custom button styles for actions in forms, dialogs, and more.
-Includes support for a handful of contextual variations, sizes, states, and more.

 ## Contents
 {:.no_toc}